haydentwestbrook/inevitable-api/README.md

 ```

 The setup scripts will install the following system dependencies:
+- Make
 - Python 3.12
 - Node.js
 - Docker and Docker Compose
 - Vercel CLI

+Note: The Windows setup script will install Chocolatey package manager if it's not already installed, as it's required for installing Make.

 ### Environment Variables